WooCommerce as Channel

 Try This: Use "Direct Copy" for Images to ensure all product visuals are published.

-• Supported Features: Publishes product data to WooCommerce with customizable templates.
+Publish Listings Supported Publishes mapped product data to WooCommerce.

 Order Operations